The Long-Term Resident IHT Tail: Why Leaving the UK Does Not End Inheritance Tax Exposure

 Exit Windows: A Corridor View

-The regime produces four natural exit windows for the persona cohort Boru serves.
+The regime produces four natural exit windows for the corridor cohort these reforms most affect.
 None is prescriptive; each reflects where the marginal cost of the next UK tax year changes character.

 Window one: before the 10-year threshold.
 An individual who has been UK-resident for seven, eight, or nine years has not yet crossed into long-term resident status.
 Departure in this window clears worldwide estate IHT from the next tax year onward, with no tail at all.
 This is the cleanest exit on the regime and the one that produces the largest single-year tax reduction for the family.
 It is also the window most often missed, because non-dom families used to calibrate exit against the 15-of-20 deemed-domicile threshold.
 Under FA 2025, the decision point is five tax years earlier.